 Quantum computers have far more potential to learn as they go along than classical computers and could even write their own code.
 In other words: Artificial Intelligence (AI).
 With some incredible breakthroughs made in the field of AI already with classical computers, especially considering the rapid adoption of language-based models such as Chat GPT and Google Bard, quantum computers look set to take machine learning to the next level.

 It was reported in 2014 that physicists in China had carried out the first demonstration of quantum artificial intelligence.
 The test, modest in nature due to the current limitations of quantum computers, revolved around the computer being able to read hand written 6s and 9s which it did successfully.
 As quantum computers develop, the principles used in this test will be scaled to produce far more complex AI.

-If you are a limited company developing components, algorithms or equipment for quantum computing there is high probability that you could be eligible for government support through R&D tax credits.
+If you are a limited company developing components, algorithms or equipment for quantum computing there is a high probability that you are eligible for government support through R&D tax relief.
 Whether you are profit or loss making, these can help fund your expenditure in this technically challenging, cutting-edge field.
 To find out more about claiming r&d tax credits in quantum computing contact us.